• Brain atlas sensitivity

 cfg.prop=[0 0 1 1;0.005 1 0 1.37]; % define optical properties [mua (1/mm),mus (1/mm), g and n] for each tissue type; first one reserved for background/air, i.e. label 0

-cfg.tstart=0; % start of the simulation time window (in second)
+cfg.tstart=0; % start of the simulation time window (in seconds)

-cfg.tend=5e-9; % end of the simulation time window (in second)
+cfg.tend=5e-9; % end of the simulation time window (in seconds)

-cfg.tstep=1e-10; % time gate width (in second), here we asks mcxlab to a "videos" at 50 time gates
+cfg.tstep=1e-10; % time gate width (in seconds), here we ask mcxlab to create a "video" at 50 time gates

 cfg.gpuid=1; % cfg.gpuid='11'; % =1 use the first GPU, =2, use the 2nd, ='11' use both GPUs together